 Padre Dam has a flushing program that helps to maintain high-quality water throughout the distribution system.
-Flushing operations are required on a regular basis by the California Department of Public Health.
-During a flushing operation in your neighborhood, you will see crews flushing fire hydrants, end of water main blow off pipes and reservoirs.
+Flushing operations are required on a regular basis by the State Water Resources Control Board Division of Drinking Water.
+During a flushing operation in your neighborhood, you may see crews flushing fire hydrants, end of water main blow off pipes and reservoirs.

 Why Flushing is Important

-Flushing introduces higher than normal water velocities that literally scour the inside of water lines.
+Corrosion Control - Flushing introduces higher than normal water velocities that scour the inside of water lines.

 Fire Hydrant & Valve Exercising - Operating fire hydrants and valves helps to ensure that they will work properly in an emergency.